 Brandon’s strength was so real in his weakest moments.
 Oh, how I learned to pray on my knees!

-Our life consisted of many, many Doctor’s appointment’s and hospital visits.
+Our life consisted of many Doctor’s appointment’s, hospital visits, and therapies.
 We lived in 3 different hospitals more than we did at home.
 I will say that through everything, I learned the true meaning of patience.
 That doesn’t mean I slip up from time to time, but I am better.
 My attitude toward life changed me and I am so grateful.
 Why do you ask?
 Because through the eyes of my son, I seen an unconditional love that only God can give.
 Brandon was such a joy.
 He left this earth on October 22, 2013 and went to Heaven.
 The smile you seen on his face let you know that when you are truly at your worst, you can still praise the Lord in and through it all.
 I will never forget a single moment that we shared for 14 years.

 To lose a child, there are no words that you can possibly say to a parent.
 It is heart wrenching.
 A piece of you that you carried is gone and there is nothing you can do about it.
-I have hope.
+I do have hope.
 I know we will be together again with all who have gone before us.
 That is what keeps me going.
 Knowing that assurance, I have FAITH, no doubt!
 I can’t wait to see him.
 I can’t wait to see Jesus!

 I often wonder….What will Brandon’s first words be when we see each other?
 Will he hug me?
 Will we JUMP for joy as we celebrate being in Heaven together?
-What will Brandon and Brently’s conversation be like?
+What will Brandon and Brently’s verbal conversation be like?
 So many questions will be answered on that day.
 I feel that it will be a celebration like no other.